marcoparello/CTF-Writeups/VS-CTF-2024/web/spinner.md

 // Start the simulation with the desired number of iterations and radius performMouseSimulation(10000, 100000000000000000000000); // modified this part, changed from 100 to 100000000000000000000000.
 ```
 I then copied and pasted the modified script to the console in DevTools, and then executed it.
 I then sat back and relaxed.
-When the spinner finally reached over 9999 spins, this popped up:
+When the spinner finally reached 10,000 spins, this popped up:

 ![](../images/spinner-part-5.png)